Dasharo/presentations/dasharo_roadmap.md

 ]

 * How we qualify platforms for Dasharo Community Support?
-* Buisness goals alignment with 3mdeb.
+* Business goals alignment with 3mdeb.
 * Synergy with other projects e.g. TrenchBoot.
 * Above stages very roughly map to real work/tasks performed by team.